flutter/website/src/docs/cookbook/maintenance/error-reporting.md

   1. [Create an account with Sentry][].
   2. Log in to the account.
   3. Create a new Flutter project.
-  4. Copy the code snippet which includes the DSN.
+  4. Copy the code snippet that includes the DSN.

 ## 2. Import the Sentry package